The Advanced Addiction Psychopharmacology Course

 Who Should Attend?

-This intensive, 12-hour, online course is designed for physicians and other health care professionals who have a foundation in prescribing medication for patients with substance use disorders, including those with co-occurring psychiatric conditions, but would like a deeper understanding of these pharmacotherapies.
-The Advanced Addiction Psychopharmacology Course will consist of two complementary components, including 9 on-demand video presentations, followed by a 2-day series of live webinar case discussions and Q&A sessions held on Saturday, November 7th from 12:00pm – 3:35pm ET and Saturday, November 14th from 12:00pm – 4:00pm ET.
-Course participants can earn up to 12 AMA PRA Category 1 Credits™.
+This course is designed for physicians and other health care professionals who have a foundation in prescribing medication for patients with substance use disorders, including those with co-occurring psychiatric conditions, but would like a deeper understanding of these pharmacotherapies.

-This course is designed for learners with a foundational knowledge of addiction psychiatry will who wish to receive a more in-depth educational training in addiction psychopharmacology.
+This course is designed for learners with a foundational knowledge of addiction psychiatry.
+Learners who attend this activity will receive a more in-depth educational experience in addiction psychopharmacology.

 After participating in this course, learners should be able to: